 Truncation Symbols: Including asterisks, question marks, and exclamation points can help streamline your searches by ensuring that you are capturing word variations and alternate spellings.
 For example:

-As mentioned above MLA is primarily a index with less full text than other databases.Therefore, it's important to understand the three options you have for access the full text of anything you find while searching MLA.
-This screenshot illustrated how those three options work:
+Because MLA is primarily an index with less full text than other databases, it is important to understand the options you have for access the full text of anything you find while searching MLA.
+This screenshot illustrated how those options work:

 Note that the three full text options below each record include PDF, find full text, and request item Here's an overview of each of those three: